biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 The deadline to get the discounted rate for the hotel is **Tuesday, May 28, 2024**.

-### Note on flying in to Dallas ✈️

-There are two major airports in the Dallas-Fort Worth metroplex.

-[Dallas Love Field (DAL)](https://maps.app.goo.gl/yDUgzxnx6xjMq9xDA) is close to the Hyatt Regency and is a hub for Southwest Airlines.

-[Dallas Fort Worth International Airport (DFW)](https://maps.app.goo.gl/7t26htsKBrAiZk3F6) is one of the largest airports in the world, a hub for American Airlines, and is further away ([about 20-30 min drive](https://maps.app.goo.gl/3eBzcSyChbV5QR5PA)).

 ### Adult Bible Quiz

 Veteran division: James 1-5